kiwijos/vteam-ts-jsdoc-study/README.md

-# Type safe JavaScript with JSDoc and TypeScript
+# Typesafe JavaScript with JSDoc and TypeScript

 Here's what you're going to want to know before you read this.
 This isn't a comprehensive guide to writing comments using JSDoc syntax, although there will be a few examples.
 It also isn't a guide to writing TypeScript, you'll find even less of that here.
 It's about how you can continue writing plain JavaScript and still enjoy type safety--or, if you're using TypeScript, why you should consider coming back.